guhan/zerotociso/docs/RISKMGMT.md

 TAME also (Transfer Accept Mitigate Exclude)

+## NIST Risk Management Framework 800-37
+"Risk Management Framework for Information Systems and Organizations," is a publication by the National Institute of Standards and Technology (NIST) in the United States.
+It provides guidelines and best practices for managing risk and securing information systems and organizations.

+### Key components of the NIST 800-37 Risk Management Framework include:

+- Categorization: Identifying and categorizing information systems and their data based on the impact levels if their confidentiality, integrity, or availability is compromised.
+- Select: Selecting appropriate security controls based on the categorization and specific security requirements of the organization.
+- Implement: Implementing the selected security controls in the information system.
+- Assess: Assessing the effectiveness of the implemented security controls through various evaluation methods, such as testing, inspections, and reviews.
+- Authorize: Reviewing the risk assessment results and making an authorization decision to operate the system based on the identified risks.
+- Monitor: Ongoing monitoring of the security controls to ensure they continue to be effective and meet the organization's security needs.

 ## Factor Analysis of Information Risk (FAIR) Cyber Risk Framework
 The FAIR Institute is a nonprofit organization whose mission is to establish and promote risk management best practices so that risk professionals can collaborate better with their business partners.
 The FAIR cyber risk framework takes an explicit approach to cyber risk management so that organizations can quantify risk regardless of the cybersecurity framework they use.
 According to FAIR, an implicit risk management approach starts with a compliance requirement and aligns controls to it, creating a reactive risk posture.
 Meanwhile, FAIR’s explicit approach creates a cycle of continuous improvement integrating risk targets, controls, and a proactive risk posture.